materiaraiding/materiaraiding-old/ucob.md

 Nael will also be targetting the furthest players with {% glossary Hypernova %}, players baiting dives will need to watch out for these as they move out.

 {: .note }
-The Dragons will lock on to the players position when the green marker above them **dissapears**.
+The Dragons will lock on to the players position when the green marker above them **disappears**.
 This might mean dodging some {% glossary Hypernova %} before moving into the correct position.

 As the Dives are going off, the Party will need to prepare for Quotes, these will be either a Spread followed by a Tankbuster or a Tankbuster followed by a Stack.

 Nael should now be dead, if not prepared for the other quotes to be recycled and used again until Nael dies.

-## Phase 3: Bahamut
+## Phase 3: Bahamut Prime

 <details markdown=1>
 <summary>Mechanics Summary</summary>